AliceWonderMiscreations/FlossWoff2/doc/TRIPPYID.md

 download, especially users that are geographically far from the closest server.

 Google also has staff 24/7 to deal with unexpected outages.
-Me, I have epilepsy and have seizures if I do not get enough sleep.
+Me, I have epilepsy and do not have medical insurance and can not afford to see a doctor or pay for medication, so I have seizures if I do not get enough sleep.

-I do have scripts running on the servers that restart things if the server crashes, which never happens, but I can not have the kind of stability Google has.
+I do have scripts running on the servers that restart things if the server crashes, which never happens, but I can not have the kind of stability Google has and there is the chance of a problem I can not quickly address.

 Font Selection